 Register of completed embedded generation projects

-From 1 December 2019, the details of your generator need to be entered into the Australian Energy Market Operator’s (AEMO) Distributed Energy Resource (DER) Register.
-Once your application has been approved by Endeavour Energy, your installer will be able to log onto the Register using the reference number quoted on your Permission to Connect.
+From 1 December 2019, the details of your generator need to be entered into the AEMO’s Distributed Energy Resource (DER) register.
+Once your application has been approved by Endeavour Energy, your installer will be able to log onto the Register using the reference number quoted on your Permission to Connect letter issued by us.

 Your installer has 20 business days after the connection of your generator to enter the relevant information.
 They should provide you a copy of the confirmation from the Register as proof that the information has been submitted.

-More information regarding the Distributed Energy Resource Register can be found in AEMO’s fact sheet Information for Installers in NSW.
+More information regarding the DER register can be found in AEMO’s fact sheet Information for Installers in NSW.

-This register lists the completed non-registered embedded generator projects since 1 March 2015.
+This register lists the completed, non-registered embedded generator projects since 1 March 2015: Completed non-registered embedded generation projects

 Need to know more?